Get your COVID-19 vaccinations and help get life back to normal.

 Call 211 or visit ourshot.in.gov to learn more about locations and vaccines available.

-- >Anyone age 12+ (must be accompanied by an adult with an ID)
+- >Vaccinations are available for anyone 5 and older.
+(Children must be accompanied by an adult with an ID)

 - >Adults should bring ID like driver’s license, state ID, passport, birth certificate, Medicaid card.
 Click here for more details.

 Call 260-449-7722 and leave a message with your full name, date of birth, phone number and the date & time of the appointment you need to cancel.
 You will receive a text or e-mail confirming the cancellation.

 DEBUNKING THE MYTHS

 Straight Shooting About the Shots

 There are a lot of opinions and beliefs about the COVID-19 vaccine, and many of them are simply untrue.
 Here are a few simple answers to give you a clear picture of the truth:

 Will the COVID-19 vaccine make me sick with COVID-19?